Cybersecurity Jobs in Government: 8 Roles to Consider

 • Experience with antivirus protections and ways to secure network access

-Among the common workplace skills, employers will look for strong communication and research skills, an interest in continued learning, adaptability, creative problem-solving, and the ability to work well in teams.
+Among the common workplace skills, employers will look for strong communication and research skills, an interest in continuous learning, adaptability, creative problem-solving, and the ability to work well in teams.

 Security clearances